• Home

 The “Arf Services” shall mean an integrated solution for the management and performance of the Member Services and Regulated Member Services as you need and defined by the Client Service Agreement between you and Arf and Direct Agreements between you and other Arf Network Members.

 If your country of residence, as determined by your verified residential address (“Country of Residence”), is (i) within the European Economic Area (“EEA”), you will also be referred to in this privacy policy as an “EEA Customer”; or (ii) outside the EEA, you will be referred to in this privacy policy as a “Non-EEA Customer”.
+Please use the Glossary to understand the meaning of some of the terms used in this privacy policy.

 Purpose of this privacy policy